-The McLane Creek basin supports a variety of wildlife, including several migratory salmon runs in the freshwater streams, as well as geoduck, littleneck clam, and other harvestable shellfish species in Eld Inlet.
-The Washington Department of Fish and Wildlife maintains a list of Priority Habitats and Species (PHS) that identify priorities for conservation and management.
+WDFW maintains a list of Priority Habitats and Species (PHS) that identify state priorities for conservation and management.
 Priority species include state listings of Endangered, Threatened, Sensitive, or Candidate species, as well as wildlife that are vulnerable to habitat alteration and disturbance, or that are of economic or tribal importance.
-The PHS catalog and map data identify the following important species and habitats within the McLane Creek basin:
+The PHS catalog and map data identify the following important species and habitats within the Black Lake basin: